ninjudd/cake/README.md

 ### Subproject Dependencies

 Sometimes one or more of your dependencies are other projects you are working on, and you want to track changes to those projects without having to release them to clojars.
-To do this, simply add Java properties named `subproject.<project-name>` or `subproject.dev.<project-name>` with the path to the git checkout to `.cake/config`, like
+To do this, simply add a Java property named `subproject.<project-name>` with the path to the git checkout to `.cake/config`, like this:
-this:

     subproject.clojure-useful   = /Users/justin/projects/useful
     subproject.clojure-complete = /Users/justin/projects/complete

+Now instead of fetching these projects from clojars, `cake deps` will run `cake jar` in each project checkout and copy the resulting jar along with all deps into your main project's `lib` directory.
+You still have to run `cake deps` for subproject changes to show up in your main project.
+If you want changes to clojure source files to show up immediately, you can also add the subproject `src` directory to your project classpath like this:

-    subproject.dev.clojure-protobuf = /Users/justin/projects/protobuf
+    project.classpath = /Users/justin/projects/useful/src

-This will prevent `cake deps` from fetching these projects and add them to your classpath.

-Note: you must manually run `cake compile` in each subproject if you have ahead-of-time compiled namespaces that need to be updated.

 ## A Persistent JVM